wingify/wingify.github.io/_posts/2020-09-25-programmatic-authentication-under-iap.md

  "iat": 1600948084,
  "exp": 1600951684
 }
-...
+.
 {
    [signature bytes]
 }
 ```

-The signed JWT along with the signature bytes addendum and base64url encoded would like like this:
+The signed JWT along with the signature bytes addendum and base64url encoded would look something like this:

 ```
 eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiI3NjEzMjY3OTgwNjktcjVtbGpsbG4xcmQ0bHJiaGc3NWVmZ2lncDM2bTc4ajVAZGV2ZWxvcGVyLmdzZXJ2aWNlYWNjb3VudC5jb20iLCJzY29wZSI6Imh0dHBzOi8vd3d3Lmdvb2dsZWFwaXMuY29tL2F1dGgvcHJlZGljdGlvbiIsImF1ZCI6Imh0dHBzOi8vd3d3Lmdvb2dsZWFwaXMuY29tL29hdXRoMi92NC90b2tlbiIsImV4cCI6MTMyODU1NDM4NSwiaWF0IjoxMzI4NTUwNzg1fQ.UFUt59SUM2_AW4cRU8Y0BYVQsNTo4n7AFsNrqOpYiICDu37vVt-tw38UKzjmUKtcRsLLjrR3gFW3dNDMx_pL9DVjgVHDdYirtrCekUHOYoa1CMR66nxep5q5cBQ4y4u2kIgSvChCTc9pmLLNoIem-ruCecAJYgI9Ks7pTnW1gkOKs0x3YpiLpzplVHAkkHztaXiJdtpBcY1OXyo6jTQCa3Lk2Q3va1dPkh_d--GU2M5flgd8xNBPYw4vxyt0mP59XZlHMpztZt0soSgObf7G3GXArreF_6tpbFsS3z2t5zkEiHuWJXpzcYr5zWTRPDEHsejeBSG8EgpLDce2380ROQ

 ```

-Once you have the signed JWT, you have to base64url encode it and then make an OIDC access token request.
-This request would be a *POST* request and should be made to the URL `https://oauth2.googleapis.com/token`.
+Once you have the signed JWT, you have to base64url encode it and then make an **OIDC** access token request.
+This request would be a **POST** request and should be made to the Google OAuth API URL.
 Two parameters, `grant_type` and `assertion` are to be added to this request. `grant_type` has the string value of `urn:ietf:params:oauth:grant-type:jwt-bearer` while the `assertion` parameter has the signed JWT, including the signature bytes, as it's value.

 ```
 POST /token HTTP/1.1
-Host: oauth2.googleapis.com
+Host: GOOGLE_OAUTH_API_URL
 Content-Type: application/x-www-form-urlencoded

 grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Ajwt-bearer&assertion=eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiI3NjEzMjY3OTgwNjktcjVtbGpsbG4xcmQ0bHJiaGc3NWVmZ2lncDM2bTc4ajVAZGV2ZWxvcGVyLmdzZXJ2aWNlYWNjb3VudC5jb20iLCJzY29wZSI6Imh0dHBzOi8vd3d3Lmdvb2dsZWFwaXMuY29tL2F1dGgvcHJlZGljdGlvbiIsImF1ZCI6Imh0dHBzOi8vYWNjb3VudHMuZ29vZ2xlLmNvbS9vL29hdXRoMi90b2tlbiIsImV4cCI6MTMyODU3MzM4MSwiaWF0IjoxMzI4NTY5NzgxfQ.ixOUGehweEVX_UKXv5BbbwVEdcz6AYS-6uQV6fGorGKrHf3LIJnyREw9evE-gs2bmMaQI5_UbabvI4k-mQE4kBqtmSpTzxYBL1TCd7Kv5nTZoUC1CmwmWCFqT9RE6D7XSgPUh_jF1qskLa2w0rxMSjwruNKbysgRNctZPln7cqQ

 ```

-The received response would contain the Bearer access token.
+The received response would contain the **Bearer** access token.
 This token then needs to be incorporated in all the requests that are made to the resources which are present behind the IAP.

 At the onset, if you read the description above, and if that description is not daunting enough, then [read the documentation itself](https://cloud.google.com/iap/docs/authentication-howto#iap_make_request-nodejs); The steps seem to be confusing and seems like it could do some rework in being more comprehendible.